 - Inkscape (Free, available on the snap store)

 - Qoppa PDF Studio (Non-free, free trial available)

 - Master PDF Editor (Non-free, a basic free version available)

 - Scribus (free)

 - Foxit Editor (Non-free, free trial version available)

-In this article, we will explain where to find the free ones from and how to download them on your system for simple pdf editing.
+In this article, we will explain where to find the free ones and how to download them to your system for simple pdf editing.

 If you are looking for basic pdf editing functions such as editing of text, LibreOffice Draw is the right tool for you.
 It is part of the LibreOffice package and is mostly available by default in most Linux distros.
 If your system lacks it, you can easily install it from the Ubuntu Software Manager: